Patagonia Rebelde: Literature

-In the story De cómo murió el chilote, Otey Francisco Coloane revives an episode set in the final days of the strike.
+In the story "De cómo murió el chilote Otey" (How the chilote Otey died), Francisco Coloane revives an episode set in the final days of the strike.
 While some 850 workers under the command of Facón Grande flee towards the Paine mountain and the border with Chile, another 40, among them the chilotes Otey and Rivera, decide to die for their comrades and remain barricaded in a storehouse to make Varela's men lose time in combat.
 During the narrative, the characters present versions of the causes and events of the strike and also reflect on the discrimination suffered by the chilotes in Patagonia.

-David Viñas' book as well, Los dueños de la tierra, narrates the story of the events in La Patagonia Rebelde (Rebellious Patagonia or Tragic Patagonia), through the story of the mediator sent by the radical government to solve the conflict in a peaceful manner before the military intervention.
+David Viñas' book, "Los dueños de la tierra" (The owners of the land), also narrates the story of the events in Patagonia Rebelde (Rebellious Patagonia or Tragic Patagonia), through the story of the mediator sent by the radical government to solve the conflict in a peaceful manner before the military intervention.

-Pavel Oyarzún, novelist and poet born in Punta Arenas (Chile), wrote in 2004 the novel El Paso del Diablo (The Devil's Passage), in which he describes the escape of the workers which went on strike and who were chased by the soldiers of the 10th Cavalry Regiment.
+Pavel Oyarzún, novelist and poet born in Punta Arenas (Chile), wrote in 2004 the novel "El Paso del Diablo" (The Devil's Passage), in which he describes the escape of the workers who went on strike and who were chased by the soldiers of the 10th Cavalry Regiment.